algosup/2022-2023-project-2-factory-display-Project-4-group/Functionnal.md

 ## About the laws

-Following the ANSSI's guidelines, we ensured that our product followed the DICP criteria.
+Following the [ANSSI's guidelines](https://www.ssi.gouv.fr/en/cybersecurity-in-france/ciip-in-france/), we ensured that our product followed the DICP criteria.
 (AIPT)

 - Availability : By using an Ethernet connection, we ensure that the screen will always be connected to the website.

 - Integrity : By using an authentication system we ensure that no unauthorized person can connect to the website.

+- Privacy : By using [PBKDF2](https://en.wikipedia.org/wiki/PBKDF2), we ensure a good data encryption to prevent any potential hackers to steal any data.

 - Traceability : We're using a database to store every modifications done, containing the user name and the date.

-For more informations, we recommend you to visit the websites dedicated to these laws.
+For more informations, we recommend you to visit the websites dedicated to that law.